Last updated on June 27th, 2022

 Kauai is not such a huge island but it is large enough for it to make sense to split your time between the north and south coasts.
 Factor in the driving distances and road congestion and this makes even more sense.
 I recommend splitting your time between Princeville-Hanalei on the north coast and Poipu-Hanapepe-Waimea on the south coast.

-Here’s a link to a complete list of Kauai accommodations which you can book online.
+Here’s a link to a complete list of Kauai accommodations that you can book online.

 In general, the leeward south coast of Kauai (Poipu-Hanapepe-Waimea) sees a lot more sunshine than the wetter and more tropical windward north coast (Princeville-Hanalei).
 So if your Kauai holiday is geared more around beaches or if you don’t mind the driving times, the south coast is probably where you want to spend most of your time.
 That said, the north coast is where you’ll be closer to Kauai’s dramatic eroded peaks and it is often quite cloud-free in the mornings.